Machine Learning quick notes

 Values of $R^2$ outside the range $0$ to $1$ can occur when the model fits the data worse than a horizontal hyperplane.

 $R^2$ (R squared) can be interpreted as the proportion of the variance in the target variable (label) that is predictable from the features.
+It is $1$ minus the “normalized” mean squared error (normalized by the variance of the target/label variables).

 Logistic regression